 Sausages with Stories and Spiced Chicken

-• Alheira de Mirandela carries what is perhaps the most historically significant story in Portuguese cuisine.
+• Alheira de Mirandela: This carries what is perhaps the most historically significant story in Portuguese cuisine.
 During the 15th-century Inquisition, Portuguese Jews created this sausage to avoid persecution.
 Forbidden from eating pork, they made alheira from poultry, veal, or game mixed with bread, creating sausages that looked like traditional pork versions hanging in Christian homes.
 This clever disguise allowed them to outwardly conform while maintaining their dietary laws.
-Today, it’s a beloved delicacy, typically grilled or fried and served with a fried egg and fries.
+Today, it is a beloved delicacy, typically grilled or fried and served with a fried egg and fries.

 A Culinary Map: Exploring Portugal’s Regional Food Specialties